Pavithra-Sadheeshkumar/N8N-Automation/Order Status Automation/README.md

-# Order Status Automation System
+# 🚀 Order Status Automation System (n8n Workflow)

-This is an automated order management workflow built in **n8n**.
-The system synchronizes order data from Google Sheets and triggers multi-channel notifications (Gmail, Slack, Asana) based on the real-time status of an order.
+An end-to-end automation workflow for managing e-commerce orders, payments, logistics, and customer communication using n8n.

+---

 ## 🚀 Overview

-The workflow acts as a central "brain" for e-commerce operations.
-It fetches order details and routes them through a complex switching logic to handle everything from payment reminders to inventory updates and customer feedback.
+This workflow acts as a centralized automation engine for e-commerce operations.
+It retrieves order data from Google Sheets and processes it through structured logic to handle payment tracking, order fulfillment, inventory updates, and customer communication.

+The system ensures that each order is processed based on its real-time status while minimizing manual intervention and preventing duplicate notifications.

 ---

 ## ✨ Key Features

-* **Payment Reminders:** Automatically sends Gmail reminders for "Pending" orders.
-If an order remains unpaid for >24 hours, it cancels the order and notifies both the customer and the internal team.
+- **Automated Payment Reminders**
+  Sends reminder emails for pending payments.
+If payment is not received within 24 hours, the order is automatically cancelled and stakeholders are notified.

-* **Warehouse & Logistics Sync:**
+- **Warehouse & Logistics Integration**
-    * Notifies the warehouse team via **Slack** for new "Processing" orders.
+  - Sends Slack notifications to the warehouse team for new processing orders
-    * Automatically creates tasks in **Asana** for order packing.
+  - Automatically creates packing tasks in Asana
-    * Notifies the logistics team when status changes to "Ready for Pickup."
+  - Notifies the logistics team when orders are ready for pickup

-* **Shipping & Delivery:**
+- **Shipping & Delivery Automation**
-    * Sends tracking URLs to customers once items are marked as "Shipped."
+  - Sends tracking details to customers once the order is shipped
-    * Sends a delivery confirmation email once the package is received.
+  - Confirms delivery via email

+- **Inventory Management**
-* **Inventory Management:** Automatically calculates and updates stock levels in the Google Sheets inventory database when orders are "Refunded" or "Cancelled."
+  Automatically updates stock levels in Google Sheets when orders are cancelled or refunded

+- **Customer Experience Enhancement**
-* **Customer Experience:** Includes a "Wait" mechanism to send an automated feedback survey 24 hours after successful delivery.
+  Sends a feedback survey 24 hours after successful delivery
 ---

 ## 🛠️ Tech Stack

-* **n8n:** Workflow Automation.
-* **Google Sheets:** Primary database for Order, Payment, and Inventory data.
-* **Gmail:** Automated customer communication.
-* **Slack:** Internal team alerts (Finance, Logistics, Warehouse).
+- **n8n** – Workflow automation
+- **Google Sheets** – Data storage (Orders, Payments, Inventory)
+- **Gmail** – Customer communication
+- **Slack** – Internal notifications
-* **Asana:** Task management for warehouse operations.
+- **Asana** – Task management

 ---